syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Data-binding.md

 The following sub-properties provides you a way to bind either the local or remote data to the ListBox control.

-_Table 1: Property Table for ASP.NET MVC ListBox_
+_Property Table for ASP.NET MVC ListBox_

 <table>
 <tr>